 We believe in creating and selling timeless clothing, made with care from natural fibres, that can be cherished for years, repaired, passed on, and ultimately returned to the earth.
 Transparency is central to how we source, make, and sell our clothing, and that extends to how we give.
 Below is a list of the charities, organisations, and causes we proudly support.

-Since 2019 we have donated over $10,000.
+Since 2019 we have donated over $13,000 not including our Pay the Rent contributions.

-(Last updated Sept 2025)
+(Last updated Feb 2026)

 Since early 2022 we have been paying the rent monthly.
 Paying the Rent is a step towards Indigenous reparations.
 We conduct business on Sovereign First Nations Land.
 Australia is founded on land that was stolen from Indigenous people.
 All people who live here today have not benefited equally from the continuing dispossession of Indigenous people.
 Every day, people consume food grown on Indigenous land or harvested from Indigenous seas; they drink water that flows across or under Indigenous land.
 Paying the Rent is a step towards acknowledging these facts.